The following are general pollination guidelines. They are based on our experience at our orchards in North Central Washington.

 Most sweet cherry trees listed in the catalog require cross pollination except: Stella, Lapins, Sweetheart™, Santina™, WhiteGold®, BlackGold™, Sumleta Sonata™, Selah™, and Skeena™, which are self-fertile.
 Despite being self-fruitful, the fruit production of Skeena may be improved by cross-pollination with another cherry variety.
 Bing, Lambert, Royal Ann and Emperor Francis will not cross-pollinate each other.
 Van will not cross pollinate with Regina.
 Tieton™ will not cross pollinate with Chelan™.
 Note that bloom timing of sweet cherries does not always follow ripening order.
 Tart cherries: The two tart cherry varieties listed in this catalog, Montmorency and Balaton, are self-fruitful.

 Most varieties listed here are self-fertile except Perfection, Goldrich, Tomcot™, Goldbar™, and Goldstrike™.
 Goldrich and Perfection will not cross-pollinate.
 Rival is a satisfactory pollinator.
 All other varieties will cross-pollinate.

 Plum & Prune Trees

-All the European plums (prunes) listed are partially self-fruitful but for best results we recommended that they be planted with a pollinizer.
+All the European plums (prunes) listed are partially self-fruitful but for best results, we recommended that they are planted with a pollinizer.
 All plums and prunes listed in the catalog are labeled with a 'J' for Japanese plum or an 'E' for European plum.
 All Japanese plums should be planted with a different variety labeled 'J'.
 All European plums require pollination from another variety labeled 'E'.

 All nectarine varieties listed in the catalog are self-fruitful.